Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Many converters will only accept a digital PCM audio signal.
 While this is OK for some devices, many digital audio outputs only support Dolby Digital or DTS audio.

-There might come a time when you want to send analog audio into a digital audio input.
+There may be a time when you want to send analog audio into a digital audio input.

 For example, you might have an old tape deck with stereo analog outs that you want to connect to your speaker system or soundbar with only coaxial digital audio inputs.

-In this case, you will need to buy an analog RCA to digital coaxial audio converter.
+In this case, you must buy an analog RCA to digital coaxial audio converter.

 Top Analog to Digital Audio Converter